chipsalliance/Surelog/README.md

-   -pythonevalscriptperfile <script.py>  Eval the Python script on each source file (Multithreaded) -pythonevalscript <script.py> Eval the Python script at the design level -nopython             Turns off all Python features, including waivers -strictpythoncheck    Turns on strict Python checks -mt/--threads <nb_max_treads>   0 up to 512 max threads, 0 or 1 being single threaded, if "max" is given, the program will use one thread per core on the host
+   -pythonevalscriptperfile <script.py>  Eval the Python script on each source file (Multithreaded) -pythonevalscript <script.py> Eval the Python script at the design level -nopython             Turns off all Python features, including waivers -withpython           Turns on all Python features, including waivers (Requires to build with python (SURELOG_WITH_PYTHON=1)
+   -strictpythoncheck    Turns on strict Python checks -mt/--threads <nb_max_treads>   0 up to 512 max threads, 0 or 1 being single threaded, if "max" is given, the program will use one thread per core on the host
    -mp <nb_max_processes> 0 up to 512 max processes, 0 or 1 being single process